shuuu1726/Exploratry-data-Analysis/README.md

-# Exploratry-data-Analysis
-Performed Exploratory Data Analysis (EDA) on a layoffs dataset using SQL.
-Analyzed trends across companies, industries, locations, and time.
-Used aggregations, CTEs, and window functions to identify top companies, yearly patterns, and rolling totals, showcasing strong SQL and data analysis skills.
+📊 SQL EDA on Layoffs Dataset

+Performed Exploratory Data Analysis (EDA) using SQL to analyze layoffs data.

+🔍 Key Work:
+Found top companies, industries, and locations with highest layoffs Analyzed year-wise and monthly trends
+Identified companies with 100% layoffs
+Used CTE and window functions to rank top companies per year Calculated rolling total of layoffs over time
+🛠️ Skills Used:

+SQL, Aggregations, GROUP BY, CTE, Window Functions